-Architects working on ENERGY STAR Multifamily New Construction projects may also quality for the ENERGY STAR Service and Product Provider partnership as an MFHR Architect of Record (AOR) to promote the project.
+Architects working on ENERGY STAR Multifamily New Construction projects may also qualify for the ENERGY STAR Service and Product Provider partnership as an MFHR Architect of Record (AOR) to promote the project.
 Partnership is free and offers access to ENERGY STAR marks to promote commitment to energy efficient design and construction.

 The Architect of Record (AOR) can access the Designed to Earn the ENERGY STAR recognition graphic to use on promotional materials and drawings/plans for the project if: